fest-live/lur.e/src/extension/css-ref/Concept.md

   - When trying to read, getting `scrollLeft` and `scrollTop` (based) values.
   - Set value doing `scrollTo`...
   - TODO: needs to implement relative set values (like `scrollBy`).
-  - (Thinking about) `"scroll"` event able to subscribe to, but isn't known about view.
+  - (Thinking about) `"scroll"` event able to affected to, but isn't known about view.
-  - (Thinking about) `IntersectionObserver` able to subscribe to, but isn't known about view.
+  - (Thinking about) `IntersectionObserver` able to affected to, but isn't known about view.
 - `CSS Anchor` binding (wrappers)
   - Have own unique anchor ID.
   - Practically always has anchor element source.